amoschen-ygtq/ygtasolutions_com/content/learn/serverless-integration-for-large-language-model-llm-using-aws-lambda/_index.md

 [{{< icon "github" >}}](https://github.com/amoschen-ygtq/llm-with-lambda) **[source code](https://github.com/amoschen-ygtq/llm-with-lambda)**

+> The above is the latest code.
+Please use source code link provided in each implementation step for consistency with the blog content.)

 ## Prerequisite

 1. A computer.
 If using Windows please check it's Windows 11 and recent versions of Windows 10 (version 1903 or higher, with build 18362 or higher).